Forecasting future action sequences with attention: a new approach to weakly supervised action forecasting: Experiments.

 In this section we evaluate our action sequence forecasting model using all three datasets.
 During training, for each given video $X$ and the action sequence $Y= \left< y_1, y_2, \cdots, y_N \right>$, our model take feature sequence $X^o$ corresponding to observed action sequence $Y^o=\left< y^o_1, \cdots, y^o_i \right>$ and then predict future action sequence $Y^u=\left< y^u_{i+1}, \cdots, y^u_N \right>$ for all $i$ values (i.e. for $i=1,\cdots,N-1$).
 The observed $i^{th}$ action symbol is denoted by $ y^o_i$, and corresponds to a real action e.g. "opening fridge".
 We use this action sequence sampling strategy to evaluate test videos for all possible $i$ values.
 Unless otherwise specified, we use this strategy for training and testing which we call as the \textbf{Action Sequence Forecasting Setup}.
 With this augmentation strategy, we obtain much larger dataset for training and evaluation.
 This setup is different from what has been done in prior work\cite{AbuFarha2018}.

-We report results using our GRU-based encoder-decoder model trained with attention and traditional cross-entropy loss for action sequence forecasting.
+We report results using our GRU-based encoder-decoder model trained with attention (GRU-ED Att.) and traditional cross-entropy loss for action sequence forecasting.
 As a baseline, we report results for random performance.
 In this case, for a given video, we randomly generate the next score vector to obtain the next action symbol for the unseen sequence.
 As the second baseline, we process the entire video feature sequence to obtain the full action sequence denoted by \textbf{Classification Setup}.
 In this case, we observe the feature sequence $X^o$ corresponding to all actions and then output the action sequence $Y= \left< y_1, y_2, \cdots, y_N \right>$.
 We do this using the same model presented in section~\ref{sec.future.act.seq.gen} and cross-entropy loss.
 Results obtained by sequence classification model serves as a soft upper bound for the action sequence forecasting model.

-As there are no prior work to compare with, we report results only with our method.
+\R{ \textbf{Additional baselines:} To validate the effectiveness of attention mechanism, we also compare results with GRU encode-decoder without attention denoted by GRU-ED.
+To validate the effectiveness of encode-decoder architecture, we also report results using another GRU baseline where the input to GRU is the mean I3D feature.
+This model is denoted by Mean+GRU. }

 Results are shown in Table~\ref{tbl:base-seq-seq}.
 We make several observations.
 First, our model performs significantly better than the random performance.
 Sequence item classification accuracy (which is a strict measure) reflects the difficulty of action sequence forecasting task.
 In the forecasting setup, we obtain item classification accuracy of 2.60, 4.50, and 21.29 where the random performance is 0.28, 0.47, and 0.70 on Charades, MPII cooking and Breakfast respectively.
 The random performance indicates the difficulty of forecasting task.
 Our model is 10-30 times better than random performance.